-The U.S. government may not be able to require that everyone get the vaccination, but dozens of businesses across corporate America are establishing vaccine and mask mandates for some or all of their workers.
+The U.S. government may not require that everyone get the vaccination.
+Still, dozens of businesses across corporate America establish vaccine and mask mandates for some or all of their workers.

 Walmart, Google, Tyson Foods, and United Airlines are just a few of the corporate giants leading the charge towards ensuring a fully vaccinated workforce amidst rising Delta cases.
 With 83% of COVID cases nationwide originating from the Delta variant, big businesses have gone back to the drawing board on their home-to-office plans.